Huda147/Lab-file-/README.md

-# 🌸 Flower Recognition using CNN
+# 🌸 LAB Files in one go

 A deep learning project to classify different types of flowers using Convolutional Neural Networks (CNN) in TensorFlow/Keras.